(Click on Menu, left, for additional information)

-When he finished his tour through Virginia, he established a photography studio in Washington in the heart of the vibrant Shaw community He was subsequently drafted into the Army during World War II and served at Ft.
-McClellan, Alabama, and in an ammunition ordinance company on Guadalcanal, ending the war with a commission as a Second Lieutenant.
-When he returned to Washington, he continued his freelance and studio business which supplied photographs of East Coast news and sporting events to five major black weekly newspapers.
+When he finished his tour through Virginia, he established a photography studio in Washington in the heart of the vibrant Shaw community.
+He was subsequently drafted into the Army during World War II and served at Ft.
+McClellan, Alabama, and in an ammunition ordnance company on Guadalcanal, ending the war with a commission as a Second Lieutenant.
+When he returned to Washington, he continued his freelance and studio business, which supplied photographs of East Coast news and sporting events to five major black weekly newspapers.
 He was also commissioned by the United Negro College Fund to compile more than 250 photographs documenting the efforts of eleven of its member colleges to establish post-war veterans’ educational programs.

-In 1997, McNeill was selected as Photographer of the Year by the Fotocraft Camera Club of Washington, and received the Maurice Sorrell Lifetime Achievement Award from the Exposure Group of Washington, in 1998.
+In 1997, McNeill was selected as Photographer of the Year by the Fotocraft Camera Club of Washington and received the Maurice Sorrell Lifetime Achievement Award from the Exposure Group of Washington in 1998.

-Within the last few years his photographs have appeared in: Posing Beauty: African American Images from the 1890’s to the Present, Debra Willis’ book and traveling exhibit which opened at the Tish School of the Arts, NYU, (October 2009, closing at the Virginia Museum of Fine Arts July 27, 2014); and the Smithsonian Museum of American Art: African-American Art: Harlem Renaissance, Civil Rights Era, and Beyond, April 27 – September 3, 2012.
+Within the last few years, his photographs have appeared in: Posing Beauty: African American Images from the 1890’s to the Present, Debra Willis’ book and traveling exhibit which opened at the Tish School of the Arts, NYU, (October 2009, closing at the Virginia Museum of Fine Arts July 27, 2014); and the Smithsonian Museum of American Art: African-American Art: Harlem Renaissance, Civil Rights Era, and Beyond, April 27 – September 3, 2012.

-December 19th, 2018, was the centenary of McNeill’s birth.
-It was a time to recognize that his images have endured into this Century and are still relevant to the Washinton D.C. area and beyond, as they captured the reality of pre-and post WWII life inside the African-American community.
+December 19, 2018, was the centenary of McNeill’s birth.
+It was a time to recognize that his images have endured into this century and are still relevant to the Washington D.C. area and beyond, as they captured the reality of pre-and-post WWII life inside the African-American community.